Quest1mc/moviesearch/README.md

 requesting to tmdb and getting an array of movies and id to use to retrieve video:tick getting correct information from youtube api :tick

-to do
-write function to check to see if in data base combine both results if (movieId) {return results from database }
+write function to check to see if in data base :tick combine both results :tick if (movieId) {return results from database }
 else {
     make async calls aka